Government Shutdowns(Hour 2)

 This is our responsibility under the Constitution.

-We're not going to hand it off to some commission or some other
+We're not going to hand it off to some commission or some other panel to do the redistricting.

-But bottom line is they had control of the legislature in the governor's office and thought that they could gain an ongoing advantage.
+But at bottom line is they had control of the legislature in the governor's office and thought that they could gain an ongoing advantage.

 So this is something that's been practiced by both parties over the years.